amynicole/sketch-khaled-ipsum/README.md

 This is a plugin for [Sketch](https://www.sketchapp.com).

-It generates "lorem ipsum" filler content for text fields.
+It generates "Khaled Ipsum" filler content for text fields.
+Thank you to Rich Gong for the original lorem ipsum plugin and Patrick Wong for the Khaled Ipsum generator (http://khaledipsum.com/)

 ## Why did you make this?